CHEWCHEWW/react-web-editor/README.md

 # 📃 Documents

 ## Block components
-These components are already designed easy to use for users.It only needs some props to use.
+These components are already designed easy to use for users.
+It only needs some props to use.
 <p></p>

 ### Style Editor Block